 - I would avoid proprietary and often not real hardware RAID; also RAID 5 is such a pain in the ass for write performance, it is a no go, RAID 10 is fine and we could use software RAID

 So at the moment at first glance I think this model could be nice: Proliant DL360p G8, the one with 8*1To SATA

 IIUC the backplane for storage can be changed but you cannot mix SAS and SATA, so we cannot choose a SAS equipped one and later buy SATA replacement because of cost.

 What do you think?

-#5 Updated by Marc Dequènes over 1 year ago
+#5 Updated by Marc Dequènes almost 2 years ago

 So, IIUC the specs, the backplane do support either SAS or SATA, and there's nothing to change to switch from one to the other in this area.
 I guess the drive case would have to be changed though.
 Maybe we should ask someone having more experience just to be sure :-).